 Collins SBA, in association with the Tasmanian Hospitality Association (THA), will also be providing hospitality businesses with one free 45-minute phone call to help ascertain their needs and identify solutions.
 Furthermore, Collins SBA will assist businesses in preparing a cash flow budget for the next year.

-THA representatives will reach out to businesses to offer this support, but those in need of immediate support can contact Stephen Long on 0439 100 290 or email@example.com.
+THA representatives will reach out to businesses to offer this support, but those in need of immediate assistance can contact Stephen Long on 0439 100 290 or email@example.com.

 In addition to these initiatives, all businesses can request a complimentary two-hour coaching session from a member of the Digital Ready team.
 These appointments, which will be delivered telephonically or via Zoom, can be used to address any aspect(s) of running a business online.
 Bookings can be made by calling 1800 955 660.

 Finally, businesses can reach out to the Tasmanian Chamber of Commerce and Industry (TCCI) for free guidance on navigating industrial relations issues, specifically.
-Interested parties should call 1300 559 112 or visit www.tcci.com.au to register their interest.
+Interested parties should call 1300 559 112.

 The Western Australian (WA) government has implemented various measures to support local businesses during the pandemic.
 Core interventions include: